-Pokémon: Animals like to fight, but they can't do it well without you!
+Pokémon: Animals like to beat the crap out of each other, but they can't do it well without you!
 So even if they clearly have the capacity to think for themselves and run their own lives, you should capture them and force them to fight each other for your entertainment!
 They really want to be bossed around; all that escaping is just playing hard to get.
 After all, you have the right to enslave them because you're part of the majority group and have the technology to catch them.

 If you ever come across a crime in progress, even if you are sufficiently equipped to prevent it, don't.
 The perpetrators will notice you, and they will follow you.
 Every.
 Single.
 Day.
 Of.
 Your.
 Life.
 Until they get their revenge.
 Their torment will extend to everyone else you ever meet as well.
 Even if you repeatedly come out ahead, the headache isn't worth it.